fxstubbe/TnBox/README.md

 #### Start the anaysis

 Click on start.
 That's it.
+If nothing starts, make sure all the previous steps are correctly fulfilled.

 This process is time consuming.
 It largely depends on the amount of reads, the genome size ... but also your machine performance.
 Be patient, make yourself a cofee and come back later.
 TnBox provides a visual cue of where it is in the process.
 When the library name is orange, it's under process.
 When it turns green, TnBox is done with this library.

+***FYI : TnBox will produced both an aligmnet file (.bam) and two coverage file (more details below).
+Those are respectively stored in ./TnBox/bam and ./TnBox/data***

 ### 2. Get transposons insertion sites